-2. Recommend that gins strictly adhere to the format of the Permanent Bale Identification (PBI) as outlined by the NCC PBI Task Force, and encourage that PBI tags are -- a) both machine and human readable;
+2. Recommend that gins strictly adhere to the format of the Permanent Bale Identification (PBI) as outlined by the NCC PBI Task Force, and encourage that PBI tags are:

+a) Both machine and human readable;

-b) prominently displayed and affixed to the bale in a manner, which they cannot be detached from the bale; and, c) not placed in the heads of the bales and/or under the bagging as domestic customers cannot scan the tags in this manner;
+b) Prominently displayed and affixed to the bale in a manner that prevents their detachment from the bale; and, c) Not placed in the heads of the bales and/or under the bagging, since domestic customers cannot scan tags placed in such manner;

-3. Recommend that the PBI Task Force agree on a bale placement location of the tag and require two separately placed stickers that are bar code readable, and request the NCC to expedite formation of the JCIBPC subcommittee to review PBI tag standards;

-4. With respect to contamination of cotton, urge producers and gins to make every effort to prevent contamination by foreign matter prior to and during the ginning process in light of the damage to the reputation of U.S. cotton both domestically and abroad from escalating incidences of contamination; encourage gins to maintain product liability insurance; encourage that physical protection is provided for uncovered bales in transit between the gin and the warehouse; urge that gins be required to obtain liability insurance to enter cotton into the Commodity Credit Corporation (CCC) loan; and, furthermore, request the NCC, producers, gins and manufacturers of round bale harvesters to make special efforts to educate gins and their employees to minimize contamination;
+3. With respect to contamination of cotton:

+a) Urge producers and gins to make every effort to prevent contamination by foreign matter prior to and during the ginning process in light of the damage to the reputation of U.S. cotton both domestically and abroad from escalating incidences of contamination;

+b) Encourage gins to maintain product liability insurance;

+c) Encourage that physical protection be provided for uncovered bales in transit between the gin and the warehouse;

+d) Urge that gins be required to obtain liability insurance to enter cotton into the Commodity Credit Corporation (CCC) loan;

+e) Request the NCC, producers, gins, and manufacturers of round bale harvesters to make special efforts to educate gins and their employees to minimize contamination;

+f) Fervently seek to develop new solutions to eliminate contamination by utilizing emerging technology; and g) Support JCIBPC's creation of standards and compliance measurements regarding module wrap;
-5. Strongly urge gins to maintain bale weights at 500 pounds net weight, and further request EWR, Inc. to compile and provide data for the industry to analyze the distribution of bale weights;

-6. Urge the CCC to maintain and enforce a maximum bale moisture content level of 7.5%, with no tolerances, in order for cotton to be eligible for the CCC Loan Program and that the CCC establish methods of testing for moisture content prior to entry into the Loan Program; and further urge the CCC to immediately prohibit cotton ginned with any water spray system, for the purpose of adding moisture (weight) that would exceed 7.5%, from entering the CCC Loan Program;

-7. Recommend that the JCIBPC encourage EWR, Inc. to create fields in the gin/warehouse profile for gins to accurately and timely report bagging and tare codes prior to ginning and add visibility on the EWR, Inc. website, and, furthermore, encourage EWR, Inc. to validate bag and tie codes on warehouse receipts against profile codes;
+- 4. Strongly urge gins to maintain bale weights at five hundred (500) pounds net weight, and further request EWR, Inc. to compile and provide data for the industry to analyze the distribution of bale weights; - 5.
+Urge the CCC to maintain and enforce a maximum bale moisture content level of 7.5%, with no tolerances, in order for cotton to be eligible for the CCC Loan Program and that the CCC establish methods of testing for moisture content prior to entry into the Loan Program; and further urge the CCC to immediately prohibit cotton ginned with any water spray system for the purpose of adding moisture (weight) that would exceed 7.5%, from entering the CCC Loan Program; and - 6.
+Recommend that the JCIBPC encourage EWR, Inc. to create fields in the gin/warehouse profile for gins to accurately and timely report bagging and tare codes prior to ginning and add visibility on the EWR, Inc. website, and, furthermore, encourage EWR, Inc. to validate bag and tie codes on warehouse receipts against profile codes;